 Worked example: Prompt: "Use Pythagoras' theorem to solve this: a builder needs to cut a diagonal beam across a doorframe that is 2.1m tall and 0.9m wide.
 How long should the beam be?"
 AI output: A fully worked solution with the formula stated, values substituted (2.1² + 0.9² = 4.41 + 0.81 = 5.22), square root calculated (approximately 2.28m), and a sentence contextualising the answer.
 This is a ready-to-use modelling resource.

 Teacher tip: Apply prompts pair well with Rosenshine's (2012) principle of modelling.
-Use the AI output as your 'I do' demonstration, then give pupils a similar problem to try as their 'we do.'
+Use the AI output as your 'I do' demonstration, then give learners a similar problem to try as their 'we do.'
 The AI has done the heavy lifting of creating a well-structured worked example; you focus on the live explanation.

 Analyse Level Prompts